 Download Coconut on iOS or Android and you can open an account in minutes with a passport or driving licence.
 Once you’re approved, you’re ready to do business, and you’ll find tracking your expenses, getting paid on time by clients, and completing your tax return are so much easier.
 And perhaps even more important than the money you’ll save is how much this will lift your mood; not just in January but throughout the year.

-2. Make backup plans for slow work days
+2. Make backup plans for slow workdays

 It’s a fact of freelance life that January and February tend to be drier months than most for work.
 After the “feast” of November and December, when clients are desperately trying to get stuff done before the holidays, comes the “famine” when everything slows down.
 Typically, January and February see companies taking a fresh look at the year ahead and prioritising strategic planning before commissioning any actual creative work.

 That doesn’t mean you can’t get work with a little hustling and enthusiasm, but it may be that you have a few days in January and February where you’re kicking your heels and waiting for that next commission.
-So it’s important to have a game plan, lest you waste your time unproductively and become more frustrated than ever.
+So it’s essential to have a game plan, lest you waste your time unproductively and become more frustrated than ever.

 There are plenty of productive ways to spend your time that may not earn you money directly but will make you more employable, perhaps at higher rates, over the longer term.
 You could devote your downtime to improving your portfolio site or social media presence (is your Behance or LinkedIn profile, for example, the best it could be?).
 You could start learning a new skill, such as coding or 3D software.
-You could reconnect with past clients who’ve fallen by the wayside; attend a creative event and do some networking; write a guest post for a well-known blog, or stretch your skills by becoming involved with an open source project.
+You could reconnect with past clients who’ve fallen by the wayside; attend a creative event and do some networking; write a guest post for a popular blog, or stretch your skills by becoming involved with an open-source project.

 The important thing is to choose how you’re going to spend your downtime, and then commit to it fully.
-Because spending three days in a darkened room watching Netflix, while constantly hitting refresh on your email inbox in the hope of more work, is not going to help anyone.
+Because spending three days in a darkened room watching Netflix, while continually hitting refresh on your email inbox in the hope of more work, is not going to help anyone.

 3. Ditch your resolutions!

 New Year’s Resolutions can be a great way to motivate you to improve yourself over the year ahead.
-But because we often find it difficult to keep to them, they can also be a common cause of stress and low mood.
+But because we often find it challenging to keep to them, they can also be a common cause of stress and low mood.

 If your resolutions are weighing you down, don’t beat yourself up about it.
 There’s no law to say that you can’t learn from failing at New Year’s Resolutions, ditch them, and maybe make new ones instead.

-For example, let’s assume your goal was to learn to code and create your own portfolio website.
-But you’ve hit a wall and just can’t get your head around anything beyond basic HTML and CSS.
+For example, let’s assume your goal was to learn to code and create your portfolio website.
+But you’ve hit a wall and can’t get your head around anything beyond basic HTML and CSS.
 Rather than beat yourself up, focus on the positive: for example, what you’ve learned so far will help you communicate and collaborate better with web developers in future.
 Then perhaps you might decide to reframe your goal in more realistic terms.
-For example, your new resolution could be to build a portfolio site using a platform like Squarespace and then over time customise it using the bits of code you are able to master.
+For example, your new resolution could be to build a portfolio site using a platform like Squarespace and then over time customise it using the bits of code you can master.

 We’re not saying you should wimp out of your resolutions at the slightest sign of stress, of course.
-But equally, if they’re making you miserable, then stop punishing yourself.
-Instead, pivot to something you find more enjoyable, and treat it as a lesson learned.
+But equally, if they’re making you miserable, then stop punishing yourself — instead, pivot to something you find more enjoyable and treat it as a lesson learned.

 4. Be less isolated